csbl-usp/reannotator-microarray-probes/README.md

 **Under construction** How to change the human reference genome for new or old versions.

-## Prepare GPL sequence file.
+## Prepare GPL sequence file
 Show a platform structure with a tree command:
 ```
 tree ../platforms/
 ```